-Cardiovascular Technology Clinical (1 Credit)
+Clinical - Cardiovascular Technology (1 Credit)

-A method of instruction providing detailed education, training, work-based experience, and direct patient care generally at a clinical site in the speciality of electrodiagnostics.
-Specific learning objectives related to ECT, stress testing, and Holter monitoring will be met.
+A method of instruction providing detailed education, training, work-based experience, and direct patient care generally at a clinical site in the specialty of electrodiagnostics.
+Specific learning objectives related to ECG, stress testing, and holter monitoring will be met.
 Students will be instructed, supervised, and evaluated at the clinical site.

-(3 clinical hours/week) Prerequisites: DMSO 1470, DMSO 1271; Corequisite: ECRD 1471
+(4 clinical hours per week) Corequisite: MDCA 1444